sylefeb/mch2022-silice/doomfire/README.md

   lcd_driver lcd(<:auto:>);
   //             ^^^^^^^^ use autobinding for the pins
 ```
-Here I used autobinding, which will find all inputs/outputs of the controller
-that match variables or inputs/outputs in the main unit and connect them.
+Here I used autobinding (`<:auto:>`), which will find all inputs/outputs of the controller that match variables or inputs/outputs in the main unit and connect them.
 I
 usually don't recommend autobinding, but here this is convenient to keep the
 source compact and bind all these `lcd_*` pins (checkout the main unit signature).